zarhus/presentations/pages/0x1/1-greetings-agenda.md

 <!--

 We would like to give you a heads up about the vision and mission of Zarhus OS.
-It is not only about marketing but also about honest openness, authenticity, and accountability, which should be the foundation of every project focusing on trustworthiness.
+It is not only about marketing but also about honesty, openness, authenticity, and accountability, which should be the foundation of every project focusing on trustworthiness.